ChStLeGitHub/ChStLeGitHub/README.md

 ## Projects

 I invite you to look through my repositories to view my projects, in which I showcase my ability to solve real-world problems including, but certainly not limited to, optimizing employee allocation, assessing risk, estimating product value, forecasting sales, and obfuscating sensitive client data.
-An overview of each of the 16 projects I did for TripleTen's bootcamp can be found [HERE](https://github.com/ChStLeGitHub/Data-Projects-TripleTen).
+An overview of each of the 16 projects I did for TripleTen's Data Science bootcamp can be found [HERE](https://github.com/ChStLeGitHub/Data-Projects-TripleTen).

 ## **Education**